 In many cases, investors can sell assets that decrease in value (capital loss) to lower the capital gains of other investments and, in turn, minimize capital gains tax.
 However, you can’t carry this out in a TFSA because you don’t pay tax on any capital gains.
 The opposite is true in a non-registered account, where your capital loss can be applied to help offset your capital gains.
 Note also that in a TFSA, a capital loss is not considered a withdrawal, so it is not part of your contribution room calculation.

-If you have named your spouse or common-law partner as “successor holder” on your TFSA, usually this person simply replaces you as the holder and acquires all rights related to your TFSA.
-1 Without such a proviso in place, the TFSA earnings could be taxable to your estate or a beneficiary.
+If you have named your spouse or common-law partner as “successor holder” on your TFSA, usually this person simply replaces you as the account holder and acquires all rights related to your TFSA.
+If you name your spouse as the beneficiary without the successor holder designation — or if you name any other person or the estate as the beneficiary — the TFSA earnings from your date of death to when the estate is settled could be taxable.

-13. What if I move out of Canada?
+18. What if I move to another country?

-If you already have a TFSA, you can maintain it but you cannot add any funds to it once you’ve moved out of Canada and, for tax purposes, have become a non-resident.
+If you already have a TFSA, you can maintain it but you can’t add any funds to it once you’ve left Canada and, for tax purposes, have become a non-resident.

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec), or an MD Private Investment Counsel Portfolio Manager.